 Just as a point of interest the medieval Christmas pudding contained both meat and rolled oats and represented the end of a fasting period.
 Unlike today this was eaten before a Christmas dinner, and sometimes even on Christmas Eve, to prepare for the rich foods to come.

 By the late Tudor period, spices and dried fruit were more freely available and the character of the Christmas pudding changed towards that which we know today.

-A traditional Christmas pudding should consist of 13 ingredients to represent Christ and the 12 apostles which is then "stirred up" by each family member in turn using a special decorated or carved wooden spoon (in honour of Christ's crib).
+A traditional Christmas pudding should consist of 13 ingredients to represent Christ and the 12 apostles which are then "stirred up" by each family member, in turn, using a special decorated or carved wooden spoon (in honour of Christ's crib).
 The stirring must be done in a particular way, eyes shut, using a clockwise motion, from east to west to signify the journey of the Magi, while making a secret wish.